ls1-sys-prog-course-archive-SoSe22/task0-sort/README.md

 and prints all lines sorted to standard output (also known as stdout) in ascending order.
 For simplicty all test inputs can be assumed [ASCII](https://en.wikipedia.org/wiki/ASCII) encoded and the comparison is done byte-wise.
-The program will be called like this:
+The program will be called this:

 ``` console
 ./sort < input-file
 ```

-2. Further more your program should accept a flag as the first argument on command line `-r` which will reverse the output (sort in descending order):
+2. Furthermore, your program should accept a flag as the first argument on command line `-r` which will reverse the output (sorted in descending order):

 ``` console
 ./sort -r < input-file
 ```

 3. Make sure your program can also sort its input using a fixed amount of memory.
-We will test your program by applying by `ulimit -v 131072` in its parent shell, which will limit the program to 128MiB:
+We will test your program by applying `ulimit -v 131072` in its parent shell, which will limit the program to 128MiB:

 ``` console